CancerDataAggregator/cda-api/README.md

 # cda-api

 ## About
 The Application Programming Interface (API) for the Cancer Data Aggregator project.
-This tool allows users to search for National Cancer Institute (NCI) data by leveraging cdapython or directly through the Swagger/Redoc pages.
+This tool allows users to search for National Cancer Institute (NCI) data by leveraging [cdapython](https://github.com/CancerDataAggregator/cdapython) or directly through the Swagger/Redoc pages.

 The API is built in Python leveraging the FastAPI module.
-FastAPI auto generates an OpenAPI schema which is used to automatically generate the cda-client library that allows for cdapython to make calls against the deployed API.
+FastAPI auto generates an OpenAPI schema which is used to automatically generate the [cda-client](https://github.com/CancerDataAggregator/cda-client) library that allows for [cdapython](https://github.com/CancerDataAggregator/cdapython) to make calls against the deployed API.

 ## Endpoint Descriptions
 ### /data/file
-Returns list of json objects containing information about files based on the filters provied in the request body.
+Returns list of json objects containing information about files based on the filters provided in the request body.

 ### /data/subject
-Returns list of json objects containing information about subjects based on the filters provied in the request body.
+Returns list of json objects containing information about subjects based on the filters provided in the request body.

 ### /summary/file
-Returns a json object containing summarizations of file data based on the filters provied in the request body.
+Returns a json object containing summarizations of file data based on the filters provided in the request body.

 ### /summary/subject
-Returns a json object containing summarizations of file data based on the filters provied in the request body.
+Returns a json object containing summarizations of file data based on the filters provided in the request body.

 ### /columns